(updated 10/1/2024)

 Jesus clearly tells this inquisitive fellow that if he is to obtain eternal life, then he must keep the commandments.
 Jesus then immediately lists five of the Ten Commandments leaving little doubt as to which of God’s laws he is referring to.
 Now it has become clear!
 The set of God’s laws not being kept by the many disobedient Christians are the Ten Commandments!
 Hence, the type of iniquity that the Lord refers to in Matthew 7:23 is disobedience to the Ten Commandments.

 Note that there are many disobedient Christians as opposed to few.
-Matthew 7:22 begins with the word “Many” in both the KJV Bible and the NASB.
+Matthew 7:22 uses the word “many” to describe them in the ESV, KJV, NASB, NIV, and NKJV Bibles.
 Therefore, there will be (and already are) very many believers with saving faith in our Lord Jesus that go about their lives disobeying one or more of the Lord’s Ten Commandments.

 Under the law?